vs4vijay/kong/kong-with-kubernetes/step-3.md

 Kong Ingress Controller uses the Declarative style configuration to create kong resources like Services, Routes, Plugins etc etc.

 This is where we configure kong plugins to be used by Kubernetes Resource.
-Right now we will be adding both "viz-request-id" and "viz-rate-limit" plugin to the "echo" service that we created in previous step.
+Right now we will be adding both "**viz-request-id**" and "**viz-rate-limit**" plugin to the "**echo**" service that we created in previous step.

 Lets apply add `konghq.com/plugins` with value `viz-request-id, viz-rate-limit` to annotations.